microup/realshop/README.md

 # RealShop

-This mod is created to prevent the possibility of buying body parts for cars older than 2005 in the store.
-To obtain the necessary parts for the car you are working on, you will have to search for all the body elements in a junkyard, barns, or auctions.
-This mod makes the game a little more challenging and interesting.
-Also I hope that it will slightly change the gaming experience, making it a bit more challenging and engaging.
-I hope you will like it.
+This mod enhances the gameplay experience by introducing restrictions on purchasing body parts for cars older than 2005 from the store.
+Instead, players are encouraged to search for the required parts in junkyards, barns, or auctions.
+This adds a new level of challenge and interest to the game, making it more engaging.

-## Features include:

-**IMPORTANT AND RECOMMENDED!
-This mod should be used only when you have unlocked the entire branch for repairing parts and have purchased the necessary machines for repairing body and other parts.
+**IMPORTANT AND RECOMMENDED!** It is recommended to use this mod only after unlocking the entire branch for repairing parts and purchasing the necessary machines for repairing body and other parts.

-Features include:

-- You will need to search for the necessary parts for old cars and restore them; it is no longer possible to buy new parts for retro or old cars.
+##Key Features:

-- Now junkyards, barns, and auctions take on a different meaning.
+1. Junkyards, barns, and auctions now play a significant role in the game.
-- Now all body and interior parts can be repaired.
+2. All body and interior parts can be repaired.
-- Now you can repair generic parts from all non-default manufacturers.
-- Added a configuration file where you can:
+3. Configuration file allows for customization, including:
-           - Change the year for cars that will not appear in the shop.
+		- Changing the year for cars that will not appear in the shop (add name to config section).
-           - Change the binding key to enable or disable the mod.
+		- Customizing the key binding to enable or disable the mod.
-           - Add or remove specific brands from the list that won't appear in the shop.
+		- Adding or removing specific brands from the list that won't appear in the shop.
-           - A list has been added for old engines and parts that are no longer sold in the store: "(I3)", "(I6 B)", "(V8)", "(V8 OHV)".
+		- Maintaining a list of old engines and parts that are no longer sold in the store, such as "(I3)", "(I6 B)", "(V8)", "(V8 OHV)".
+		- Whitelist addition: If a desired item is not available or not displayed in the store, it can be added to the configuration file whitelist for visibility.

+Now the following items are available for expansion: "I4 DT224", "I4 204PT", "V8 392 Hemi", "V10 OHV MT8", "V10 OHV", "V12 AM11", "B6 MA", "B6 M64", "eDen-1H", "Proton e-R", and more.

-Important!
-Many parts in the shop will be unavailable.
-Now, junkyard visits have become a necessity.
-Non-default items won't be found in the shop, but you can find them in the barn, at auctions, or in the junkyard, and then repair them.
+It's important to note that many parts in the shop will be unavailable, making regular visits to junkyards necessary.
+Non-default items can't be found in the shop, but can be discovered in barns, auctions, or junkyards and then repaired.
+Make sure to replace the old configuration file with the new one.

-Realism is getting closer, enjoy! :-)
+With this mod, realism is brought closer to the game.
+Enjoy the enhanced experience!

 ## How install:

 1. Download realshop.dll
 2. Download and install [MelonLoader](https://melonwiki.xyz/#/?id=requirements) ----> **!!!!
 Only 0.5.7 VERSION**
 3. Always delete old files to this mod "Car Mechanic Simulator 2021\Mods"